Co-clustering of Spatially Resolved Transcriptomic Data: Simulation studies

 This experiment has demonstrated that the presence of spatial covariance patterns, if not properly accounted for, heavily impacts on the performance of the standard co-clustering models.
-Since the \textsc{MVNb} is designed to flexibly estimate the covariance of the blocks, in theory it should be the best candidate for such complex experiments.
-However, results have shown that the smallest classification error is reached when the penalization parameters $\rho_{\bSigma}$ and $\rho_{\bDelta}$ are large, which results in diagonal estimated matrices $\hat{\bSigma}^{\textsc{MVNb}}_k$ and $\hat{\bDelta}^{\textsc{MVNb}}_r$.
+Since the \textsc{MVNb} is designed to flexibly estimate the covariance of the blocks, in theory it should be the best candidate for such complex experiments. \review{However, the formulation of $\hat{\bSigma}^{\textsc{MVNb}}_k$ and $\hat{\bDelta}^{\textsc{MVNb}}_r$ is too generic for capturing the spatial correlation across the spots, causing a poor clustering result.
+As a confirmation of this statement, we notice that the smallest classification error made by \textsc{MVNb} is reached when the penalization parameters $\rho_{\bSigma}$ and $\rho_{\bDelta}$ are large, leading the estimated matrices $\hat{\bSigma}^{\textsc{MVNb}}_k$ and $\hat{\bDelta}^{\textsc{MVNb}}_r$ to be diagonal.}

-Furthermore, we tested the model selection criterion based on the ICL proposed in Section \ref{subsec:model_selection}.
+\review{As a second step of this experiment}, we tested the model selection criterion based on the ICL proposed in Section \ref{subsec:model_selection}.
 Using the same 10 replicates of the experiment, we ran \spartaco~with $K$ and $R$ taking values in $\{2,3,4\}$.
-Supplementary Figure 3 shows that the proposed ICL always selects the correct model dimension, while the classification log-likelihood favors models with a larger number of co-clusters than the truth.
+Supplementary Figure 5 shows that the proposed ICL always selects the correct model dimension, while the classification log-likelihood favors models with a larger number of co-clusters than the truth.